10 Ways To Enhance Your E-commerce Customer Experience

 3. Walmart

 Walmart has adopted voice commerce by partnering with Google to create a voice shopping feature.
 What does that mean?
-Well, customers can use Google Assistant on Google Home or smartphones to order items directly from Walmart’s online store.
+It means that customers can use Google Assistant on Google Home or smartphones to order items directly from Walmart’s online store.

 Customers can add items to their shopping baskets by simply speaking, “Hey, Google, add 1 liter of milk to my Walmart cart”.
 This partnership allows Walmart to tap into the growing voice commerce market and provide a frictionless shopping experience.